puppetlabs/puppetlabs-apache/CONTRIBUTING.md

   1. Make separate commits for logically separate changes.

-      Please break your commits down into logically consistent units which include new or changed tests relevent to the rest of the change.
+      Please break your commits down into logically consistent units which include new or changed tests relevant to the rest of the change.
 The goal of doing this is to make the diff easier to read for whoever is reviewing your code.
 In general, the easier your diff is to read, the more likely someone will be happy to